jredwards85/SICK_Lidar_CoLa2/README.md

 There are three tools available, which are described below.
 Each tool is contained within a branch of this respository, with it's own readme.

 ### The CoLa2 Session Handler (Versions 1 and 2)
-These program will allow the set-up of a CoLa2 session, and a request/response between the users PC and a SICK microScan3, outdoorScan3 or nanoScan3.
+This program will allow the set-up of a CoLa2 session, and a request/response between the users PC and a SICK microScan3, outdoorScan3 or nanoScan3.

 With the version one, you can send a direct CoLa2 command, as shown with the examples below.
 However, version 2 is preprogrammed with all standard indexes, so you can read directly without creating a command string.
 Additionally, version 2 allows the use of methods as well as custom commands, as was the case in version 1.